DQL¶

 }

-// Other hosts are filtered out due to SLIMIT 10, only returning the 10 highest usage servers
+// Other hosts are filtered out because SLIMIT 10 only returns the 10 with highest usage

 ]